MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/arena/live-arena-title-integration.md

 One of the most common error scenarios is when clients disconnect while a match is being played.
 Depending on the state of the match and your implementation, there are a few options for handling this case:

-* If the tournament match is one vs. one, or if all members of a team disconnect from the other clients and/or your game service, we recommend that you report a “loss” for the team that is no longer connected.
+* If the tournament match is one vs. one, or if all members of a team disconnect from the other clients and/or your game service, we recommend that you report a "loss" for the team that is no longer connected.
 This prevents the case in which users can force a disconnect from a match they are losing to prevent the result from being reported.
 * If the match is between teams with multiple members, and a subset of the clients for a team disconnect mid-match, you can choose to end the match at that point or allow it to continue with the remaining users.
 If you choose to continue the match, you may also optionally allow users who disconnected to rejoin the match.